ombulabs/blog/_posts/2020-03-15-method-s-arguments-pt-1.markdown

 Ruby provides a lot of options to pass arguments to our methods, so we'll make this topic a series so it's not too long.
 We'll split the options in different categories and then break down everything with some examples and/or use cases.

-But first, we need to define the glosary:
+But first, we need to define the glossary:

 <!--more-->